 HTTP 200 OK, which caused problems with detecting errors from distributed services like proxies, load balancers, and monitoring.

-APP_DB_OPT_SLAVE_CONNECT_TIMEOUT_SECSoptions in framework.config.php for independently controlling the timeout when connecting to the MySQL database(s).
+APP_DB_OPT_READER_CONNECT_TIMEOUT_SECSoptions in framework.config.php for independently controlling the timeout when connecting to the MySQL database(s).
 This previously used the system default, which was often 30+ seconds (way too long in distributed environments).
-The default timeout is now 5 seconds for the master and 1 second for the read slaves.
+The default timeout is now 5 seconds for the master and 1 second for the read replicas.
 This improve the gracefulness of fail-over capabilities in distributed environments.

 DEVBLOCKS_CACHE_ENGINE_PREVENT_CHANGEoption to framework.config.php for preventing changes to cache configuration from Setup.
 When enabled, it also hides Setup->Configure->Cache.
 This option is useful when combined with